btomazela/hello-world/README.md

-# hello-world
+# Titatic Kaggle contest
-project test
-Testing GitHub for code repository.
+First project both on Kaggle and GitHub.